feedback-forms/feedback-forms/project-plan.md

 The following issues have been addressed:

+1. **Survey Response Counter**: Fixed an issue where the survey response counter wasn't increasing on the surveys overview page.
+The problem was in the `storeResponses` method of the `SurveyService` class, which was using `updateOrCreate` with only `question_id` as the unique identifier.
+This caused new responses to overwrite existing ones instead of creating new records.
+Changed the method to use `create` instead, ensuring each response is stored as a new record.

-1. **SQL Syntax Error**: Fixed the SQL syntax error in the surveys overview page by properly quoting the 'limit' column name in PostgreSQL.
+2. **SQL Syntax Error**: Fixed the SQL syntax error in the surveys overview page by properly quoting the 'limit' column name in PostgreSQL.

 2. **Missing Model Properties**: Added fillable properties to the Feedback and Feedback_template models to allow mass assignment.